 I went to Salem with some friends of mine just a couple of days after Halloween.
 It still had plenty of tourists, and all of the Halloween decor and activities were still open.
 I don’t think it’s necessary to go to Salem during October if you’re not the biggest fan of crowds – since Salem, Massachusetts in October is undoubtedly its busiest month – but I totally get it if you want to.
 You know, just to get that vibe.
 I loved it, and definitely think a day trip to Salem, MA is worthwhile in any month of the year.
-But October sure is something special.
+But October sure is something special, because it has all the quintessential witchy and Halloween-y things to do.

 Additionally, I’m not sure that you necessarily need a car to have a fun day in Salem, but it was helpful for us just to have our own time to do everything.
 Lots of people do day trips to Salem from Boston, which is a great idea in my book, so a car will defiitely be helpful in a situation like that.
 However, Salem isn’t a large town so we did mostly walk everywhere.
 I’m generally a fan of this, so was happy to, but if you’re trying to dress super cute and witchy, take your footwear into account.

 I wasn’t entirely sure what the Witch House was before going, but it’s painted this spooky matte black and looked ready for us to enter.
 Turns out, it was actually the home of a judge who preceded over the Salem Witch Trials.
 The home is one of the last historical buildings with direct ties to the Witch Trials, and it was super interesting to walk through.